livecode/atom-language-livecode/README.md

 ## Script Error Checking

-This package provides a linter for LiveCode Script and Server to highlight and describe script compilation errors on the fly.
+This package provides a linter for LiveCode Script, LiveCode Server and LiveCode Builder to highlight and describe script compilation errors on the fly.

 ![Linter In Action](http://ecove.on-rev.com/linter.gif)

 Dependencies:

  * The [linter package](https://atom.io/packages/linter) needs to be installed
  * LiveCode 7.1+ Server engine for the platform it is being run on must be accessible

 The default setting assumes you have installed the LiveCode Server engine somewhere on the current `$PATH` with the name `livecode-server`.
 However, you can enter any